madhavmalhotra-3089/memorize/Readme.md

 # WIP
-WIP repository for creating a memory tool!
+WIP repository for creating a memory CLI tool!
 Can be used if people wanna try playing around.

 # Overview
-The goal of this tool is to provide two simple commands
+The goal of this tool is to provide two simple command line commands

 ## remember
 `memorize remember key value` command can be used for saving key value pairs in your system.